 - Configuring Windows IPv4 Networking with Netsh or Network Shell.
 Netsh is a command-line utility included in Microsoft’s Windows NT line of operating systems beginning with Windows 2000.
 It allows local or remote configuration of network devices such as the NICs.

 - Install and configure DNS Server which is a standard network protocol and a hierarchical distributed naming system for computers, services, or any resource connected to the Internet or a private network.

 - Manage the network Windows Servers remotely with your Windows 8 or 8.1 using Remote Server Administration Tools.
 The Remote Server Administration Tools for Windows 8.1 will help you as IT or System administrators to manage roles and features that are installed on server computers that are running Windows Server 2012 or Windows Server 2012 R2.
 For the remote controlling task of Windows Servers, your client computer must be pro or enterprise edition of Windows 8.1.

 - Remote desktop protocol (RDP) provides a user to connect to another computer over the network connection.
-In Windows operating system the RDP is disable by default.
-If you want to use it you must enable and give permission to appropriate user or group.
-It’s all about controlling a Server remotely over internet or private network.
+In Windows operating system the RDP is disabled by default.
+If you want to use it you must enable and give permission to the appropriate user or group.
+It’s all about controlling a Server remotely over the internet or private network.

 - This article is going to show you how to configure WinRM in Windows Server 2012 R2 and Windows 10 or Windows 8.1.
-The Windows Remote Management (WinRM) is the Microsoft implementation of WS-Management Protocol, a standard Simple Object Access Protocol (SOAP)-based, firewall-friendly protocol that allows you to control Windows Servers and clients remotely through command line interface.
+The Windows Remote Management (WinRM) is the Microsoft implementation of WS-Management Protocol, a standard Simple Object Access Protocol (SOAP)-based, firewall-friendly protocol that allows you to control Windows Servers and clients remotely through a command-line interface.